cncf/techdocs/assessments/0010-etcd/etcd-analysis.md

 ### Information architecture

-There is **high-level conceptual** and design content, but it is hidden in a *Learning* section two-thirds of the way down the TOC.
+There is **high-level conceptual** and design content, but it is hard to find.
+Most of it is in a *Learning* section, which is not a conventional label for a system overview.

 The *Learning* section, right before *Developer guide* in the ToC, is a catch-all for a lot of different types of information: